Admission to legal practice in Spain: Current system

 Those six years of training are basic training to be a lawyer.
-After that, lawyers who want to specialize must take an LLM.
+After that, lawyers who want to specialize in a certain law must take an LLM (civil, commercial, criminal...).

-Bachelor's Degree in Law
+Bachelor's degree in Law

 The Bachelor's Degree in Law (in Spain) is the academic degree conferred on those who have successfully completed a law study process at a university or institution of higher studies.
 Not to be confused with the (old) licenciate degree in law.

 It is important to differentiate between two types of degrees in law (licenciate/bachelor's): the one previous to the Bologna Process and the later one.
 The one previous to the Bologna Process (licenciate degree in law) was composed of 5 years (it itself included the specialization and there was no legal internship).
 The current one consists of 4 years (bachelor's degree).

-Master’s Degree in Legal Practice
+Master's degree in Legal Practice

-The master's degree in Legal Practice is a postgraduate academic degree, pursued by those holding a Bacherlor's Degree in Law and it is the basic professional degree for admission into legal practice.
+The master's degree in Legal Practice is a postgraduate academic degree, pursued by those holding a bachelor's degree in Law and it is the basic professional degree for admission into legal practice.
 It is a type or a subclass of a Master of Laws, but they should not be confused, they are not the same.
 This is a compulsory master's degree for admission to legal practice.
 It is not for specialization, it is for becoming a lawyer.
 After that, lawyers who want to specialize must take an LLM.

 In Spain this master has different names according to the university that offers it, including: Master's Degree in Access to the Legal Profession, Master's Degree in Access to Law, Master's Degree in Legal Practice, Master's Degree in Advocacy...
 It does not have a unified official name, but the content is the same.
 For example, Garrigues (law firm) together with University of Nebrija offers it and it is called "Master's Degree in Legal Practice".

 The master's degree in legal practice is made up of one or two years depending on the university that offers it and consists of 90 ECTS credits.

 This master's degree it is not for specialization, it is for becoming a lawyer and for that reason sometimes it is offered together with a LLM, in a double máster's degree program (master's degree in legal practice + LLM of specialization).